Rossland native illustrates non-fiction children’s novel ‘Orca Rescue’ - Trail Daily Times

 “It all felt serendipitous, whales were on my mind.”

-The young whale named Springer was lost, underweight, and 500 kilometres away from her home waters.
+The young whale named Springer was lost, underweight, and 500 km away from her home waters.

 Sandstrom, an orca enthusiast from Seattle, eagerly joined the volunteer effort that helped identify the orca as a missing female calf.
 The story follows the group as they come up with a plan to transport Springer home, and her ultimate release near Vancouver Island, where she was reunited with her family.